Desert Travel Video Prompts: 10 Dune and Mesa Templates

 Q: Best aspect ratio for desert?

-A: 21:9 for full cinematic feel, 16:9 for general use, 9:16 only if the dune ridge fills the frame vertically.
+A: 21:9 for full cinematic feel, 16:9 for general use, 9:16 only when the dune ridge fills the frame vertically.
+See the aspect-ratio guide for export settings per platform.

-Q: Why does the horizon wobble past 6 seconds?
+Q: Why does the horizon drift past 8 seconds?

 Q: Can I prompt a recognizable named landmark like the Sphinx?